decision-press/bootstrapping-ai/how-to/README-OVERVIEW.md

 The system has **three pillars**, each with a strict domain.

----

 ## The Three Pillars

 ### Pillar 1: Oi-instructions

-*Real-world operations and digital-life workflows*
+Real-world operations and digital-life workflows

 Pillar 1 handles everything that makes an LLM emulation-machine powerful: